COVID-19 - Homeless self-assessment and advice

 Armed Forces

-Veterans can access services through the Veterans Gateway.
-Which an online service and telephone resource commissioned by the Ministry of Defence, and delivered by a consortium including the The Royal British Legion.
-A link to the website is in the Related Content section.
+Veterans can access services through the Veterans Gateway, which is an online service and telephone resource commissioned by the Ministry of Defence, and delivered by a consortium including the The Royal British Legion.

 Within the Gateway, a housing specialist service is in touch with veteran housing providers.
 They have up-to-date information on any vacancies within the 4,000 plus housing units in the country, specifically ringfenced for veterans.

-For more advice and support from the Housing Options service, complete the assessment form which is in the Related Content section.
+For more advice and support from the Housing Options service, complete the assessment form.
+Once the completed form has been received you will be contacted within 5 working days.

 Rough sleepers